MarinoWilliam/movies-hub/README.md

 - **Detailed Documentation**: Complete and detailed documentation is included to help you understand how the backend works and how to interact with it.

 ## Frontend

-Unfortunately, the frontend part of the project is still under construction and has not been completed yet.
-The focus was primarily on building the backend, which is mostly ready for use.
-We hope to continue developing the frontend in the future.

-## Future Work

-- The frontend will be implemented soon.
-- The project will be updated with new features and improvements over time.
+The frontend of **Movies Hub** is designed to provide a seamless and interactive user experience using modern web technologies:

+### Implemented Features:
+- **Authentication**: Fully integrated with the backend to support secure login, registration, and session management.
+- **Interactive UI**: A responsive and visually engaging user interface for an enhanced browsing experience.

+### Technologies:
+- **React**: A powerful library for building dynamic and component-based user interfaces.
+- **Context API**: Efficient state management for handling authentication, user data, and global states across the app.
+- **Tailwind CSS**: Utility-first CSS framework to ensure rapid development and a consistent design system.

+### Upcoming Features:
+- **Search and Filter**: Advanced options to search and filter movies by genre, year, ratings, and more.
+- **User Dashboard**: A personalized space for users to manage their account, favorite movies, and viewing history.
+- **Movie Details**: Dedicated pages for each movie with detailed descriptions, trailers, and user reviews.

 Thank you for checking out the project!
-We appreciate your understanding as we continue to build and improve it.
+I appreciate your understanding as I continue to build and improve it.